Cherry Tree in Indiana County, Pennsylvania — The American Northeast (Mid-Atlantic)

 The monument was designed by E.R.
 Carr and Company of Quincy, Massachusetts.
 John Davis and Albert Daugherty of Cherry Tree were chosen to build the sandstone foundation.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Cpl.
-Warren J. Shepherd (approx. 1.2 miles away); George Atcheson (approx. 5.9 miles away); Dedicated to the 77 Men (approx. 6 miles away); Hastings UMWA - District 2 Labor Chautauquas (approx. 6½ miles away); John Ludwig Snyder (approx. 8.8 miles away); Last Raft (approx. 9 miles away); Dr. Lawrence F. Flick (approx. 10.8 miles away); McGee's Mills Covered Bridge (approx. 11 miles away).
+Warren J. Shepherd (approx. 1.2 miles away); George Atcheson (approx. 5.9 miles away); Dedicated to the 77 Men (approx. 6 miles away); Hastings UMWA - District 2 Labor Chautauquas (approx. 6˝ miles away); John Ludwig Snyder (approx. 8.8 miles away); Last Raft (approx. 9 miles away); Millstone (approx. 10 miles away); Dr. Lawrence F. Flick (approx. 10.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 5, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 502 times since then and 63 times this year.
+It was originally submitted on May 5, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 737 times since then and 11 times this year.
 Photos: 1, 2, 3, 4. submitted on May 5, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.